algorandfoundation/specs/dev/TEAL.md

 # Transaction Execution Approval Language (TEAL)

-TEAL is a bytecode based stack language that executes inside Algorand transactions to check the parameters of the transaction and approve the transaction as if by a signature.
+TEAL is a bytecode based stack language that executes inside Algorand transactions.
+TEAL programs can be used to check the parameters of the transaction and approve the transaction as if by a signature.
+This use of TEAL is called a _LogicSig_.
+Starting with v2, TEAL programs may also execute as _Applications_ which are invoked with explicit application call transactions.
 Programs have read-only access to the transaction they are attached to, transactions in their atomic transaction group, and a few global values.
+In addition, _Application_ programs have access to limited state that is global to the application and per-account local state for each account that has opted-in to the application.
 Programs cannot modify or create transactions, only reject or approve them.
-Approval is signaled by finishing with the stack containing a single non-zero uint64 value.
+For both types of program, approval is signaled by finishing with the stack containing a single non-zero uint64 value.

-TEAL programs should be short and run fast as they are run in-line along with signature checking, transaction balance rule checking, and other checks during block assembly and validation.
-Many useful programs are less than 100 instructions.

 ## The Stack